Butser Hill

 Time: 35 mins

-Pushchair: Not ideal, but when the ground is firm in summer, you may get it around
+Pushchair: The grassy paths are not ideal for pushchairs but when the ground is firm in summer you may get it around.

-Parking: Large car park, charges apply (Postcode: GU32 1RT - W3W: escalates/sparrows/seaguls)
+Parking: Large car park, charges apply, number plate recognition, pay on exit (Postcode: GU32 1RT - W3W: ///escalates.sparrows.seaguls)

 As one of the highest points in Hampshire, it is no wonder Butser also provides some of the best views.
 Part of the Queen Elizabeth Park, you can either walk up from there or follow this child friendly walk and avoid the steep climb.